Rashi3108/AmdocsTraining/LAB4.md

         docker exec -it new_tmpfs_mount_container /bin/bash
         ls /data
         ```

+        --tmpfs /data:rw,noexec,nosuid,size=64m: This option specifies that a tmpfs mount should be created inside the container.
+Here's what each part means:

+- /data: This is the mount point inside the container where the tmpfs volume will be attached.
+- rw: This option sets the mount to be read-write.
+- noexec: This option prevents the execution of any binaries within this mount point.
+It's useful for mounting files that should not be executed as programs.
+- nosuid: This option ensures that the set-user-identifier or set-group-identifier bits are not honored, adding an extra layer of security.
+- size=64m: This sets the maximum size of the tmpfs mount to 64 megabytes.

     The file will not be there, confirming that the data was ephemeral.